 What Do People Write About Their Dads For Funerals?

 When writing a eulogy or poem for a dad’s funeral service, a lot of people focus on his love of children and family, his unique smile or warm embrace that they remember, his caring heart, the life lessons he imparted, or how he appreciated the simple things in life.
 They talk about what was essential to the man, what a loving father he was, how he was the best at what he did, and the legacy he left behind in his children and life’s work.

 If you’re writing a eulogy, you’ll want to focus on weaving in facts about your dad’s life with stories and special memories that bring his personality to life.
 If your father had a sense of humor, it’s okay to include a gentle joke or lighthearted story.
 If he was a solemn and religious man, you’d probably keep the tone serious and talk about his service work done in GoGod’same.

 If you’re struggling to find the right words to say, this is where many people turn to poetry to express the emotions they’re trying to convey.

 Should You Try To Write Your Own Poem?

 You can absolutely try to write your own poem for your dad.
 Remember, poetry is a form of art.
 It is subjective, and there are no hard and fast rules.
 Modern poetry does not follow strict formats.
 It doesn’t have to rhyme or contain a certain number of words or syllables per line.

 If you’re a daughter writing a poem for your dad, you might weave in a story from when you were a little girl, or talk about how your dad was “my” hero.”
-You can even write the poem like a letter and talk directly to your father by starting the poem with, “Dear dad.”
-If you’re an adult with your own children, maybe you mention your and your dad’s father’s Day traditions and how he inspired you to be the best mother/father that you can be.
+You can even write the poem like a letter and speak directly to your father by starting the verse with, “Dear dad.”
+If you’re an adult with your own children, maybe you mention your and your dad’s Father’s Day traditions and how he inspired you to be the best mother/father you can be.